 - Pool Removal

 Are you considering buying a house with a pool and want to know if it's a smart investment?
 Maybe you already have a pool and are having second thoughts about keeping it.
-Pools are great in theory, but oftentimes, there are "hidden" downsides that can lead to a pool being more of a headache than a relaxing haven.
+Pools are great in theory, but there can be hidden downsides that lead to a pool being more of a headache than a relaxing haven.

 Once the air begins to warm, or snow thaws and the ice melts, your lawn and garden may look a little different than it did last fall.
 Make sure it's looking beautiful and is in peak operating condition for the warmer months by checking off these 7 things on your spring to-do list.

-On This Page: Benefits of pool removal Inground pool removal methods Above ground pool removal methods Cost Permits Equipment Estimates Pool removal typically involves draining the pool, drilling holes in the bottom, demolishing the top, and filling the pool with the rubble and additional dirt soil.
+Inground pool removal typically involves draining the pool, drilling holes in the bottom, demolishing the top, and filling the pool with the rubble and additional dirt soil.
 However, above ground pool removal is less complicated, involving just draining the pool, tearing it down, and hauling it away.